 A fundamental characteristic of procedural textures is that they define a colour for all points in the coordinate space.
-This makes them ideal for ray-traced environments, in which textures can be calculated for all visible hit points on model surfaces.
+This makes them ideal for ray-tracers, in which textures can be calculated for all visible hit points on model surfaces.
 On the other hand, they are less useful for rasterized graphics, in which lighting is computed for vertices only, and polygon surface shading is interpolated via Gouraud or Phong shading, mixed perhaps with texture maps.
 As a consequence, a ray-tracing environment is used in this research.
 The intention is for the evolved procedural texture formulae to be supplied to a ray-tracer for rendering purposes.
 However, actual rendering is not performed during texture evolution, but rather, texture formulae will be evaluated for defined sets of example points.
-Other well-known ray-tracer effects, such as local lighting, reflection, transmission, and shadows, are not considered nor implemented.
+Other well-known ray-tracer effects, such as local lighting, reflection, transmission, and shadows, are not considered nor implemented here.
+They could easily be incorporated with the textures we evolve.